djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+19 Mar 2013 | Sent a letter.
+Eating sausage.
+Feeling good!
+By the way, if you haven't read [this piece on why James Whittaker left Google](http://blogs.msdn.com/b/jw_on_tech/archive/2012/03/13/why-i-left-google.aspx), it parallels why I left Google.

 18 Mar 2013 | [Thoughtful discussion](https://news.ycombinator.com/item?id=5397864) around bitcoin today, as it hits 50USD.
 And Cyprus does...some [questionable things](https://news.google.com/news?ned=us&q=cyprus&btnG=Search+News).

 18 Mar 2013 | Writing a new book.
 Listening to Freelance Whales.
 Come find me on new.myspace.com and let me hear what you're diggin' on right now.